Rio de Janeiro

 Rio de Janeiro is a subtropical city.
 Summer runs from December to March with temperatures ranging from 25°C (77°F) to 42°C (108°F); winter is from June to August, the temperature around 20°C (68°F) during the day, 16°C (60°F) at night.

 Sportswear predominates in Rio, although during working hours, men tend to wear a suit and tie and women thinner clothes.
 Few places in Rio require formal attire.
-For men slacks and sport shirt are sufficient; for women casual.
+For men slacks and sports shirt are sufficient; for women casual.
 A light jacket is enough for winter nights.

 Electrical current is not standardized in Brazil and can be almost anywhere between 110V and 220V.
 However, many hotels and buildings will provide 220 volts.
 Power sockets are of type N, and most will take both round and flat prongs.
 Carry a converter and use a surge protector with electrical equipment.